eziCode/mlb-kalshi-trader/settlement_value_strategy/README.md

 # Settlement-value strategy

-This strategy estimates the home team's final settlement probability after any safely observed pitch transition.
-It buys YES or NO only when the calibrated settlement value remains sufficiently far from the executable Kalshi price after fees.
-Positions normally settle at the end of the game, with a guarded stop-loss exit available for sufficiently adverse moves.
+This strategy predicts the causal short-horizon market repricing after a safely observed pitch transition, anchors that residual to the current Kalshi price, and buys only when the resulting probability remains sufficiently far from the executable price after fees.
+The deployed policy normally holds positions to game settlement; early exits are currently disabled.

 The folder was formerly named `mispricing_strategy`.
-“Settlement value” is more precise: the model predicts the binary game outcome, not a short-term price move.
+The current deployed model is a latency-residual regressor rather than the legacy unrestricted binary winner classifier retained for research compatibility.

 ## Strategy thesis